Tailslide/BlastGateServo/README.md

 * Normal Mode: Use the push button to cycle through gates.
 After selecting a gate, wait briefly and it will open automatically.
 * Meter Mode: For calibrating AC sensors.
 Enter this mode by holding the button while powering up the Arduino.
 * Debug Mode: Enable detailed serial output by setting DEBUG flag (enabled by default)
+* LED Test Mode: Enable by uncommenting DEBUG_LED_TEST in Configuration.h.
+Flashes each LED in sequence to verify connections.

 ## Configuration
 All settings can be adjusted in Configuration.h: